Woutitit/woutitit.github.io/personal-improvement/workflow-productivity-and-inspirational-advice.md

 - [The mental game of electronic music production](https://kupdf.net/download/music-habits-the-mental-game-jason-timothy_59116bdddc0d602678959f09_pdf)

+## Sport and fresh air
+Sporting, fresh air and generally taking breaks is a great way to stimulate the mind.
+You don't need to do all of them at the same time and every day, or much but do all of them regularly.
+It also doesn't need to be much.
+Try regularly get fresh air.
+Try to get 15 min of mild sport in (can be or not coupled with fresh air) and these can be seen as breaks.
+This is just general healthy and you'll also find that you come back refreshed and ever more motivated.

 ## Be mindful of your MBTI personality type and enneagram
 It sounds silly but there are strengths and weaknesses that you have in music creation based on your personality type and you should exploit those.